 As a licensed user of sensitive or detailed biodiversity data, you must follow the ministry's guidelines for displaying these data described in the Sensitive Data Location Standards (Word).

 The Natural Heritage Information Centre maintains species lists for Ontario and uses international standards for taxonomy and nomenclature.
-The all species lists (ZIP) spreadsheet contains lists of all species in the database, including species of conservation concern (tracked species).
+The all species lists (Excel) spreadsheet contains lists of all species in the database, including species of conservation concern (tracked species).
 It contains lists for major taxonomic groups, such as:

 - vascular plants

 Each list is displayed on a separate tab.
 Download and open the spreadsheet, then view the list you’re interested in by clicking on its tab.